The lower bound for the number of facets of a k-neighborly d-polytope with d+3 vertices: Local properties of extremal Gale diagrams

-(in~other words, in any open semicircle containing $m_i$, the sum of labels is not less than $m_i + q$), then $m_i \le k+1 - q$. \end{proposition} \begin{proof} If $m_i > k+1 - q$, then in any open semicircle containing $m_i$ the sum of labels is greater than $k+1$.
-Thus the reducing $m_i := m_i - 1$ does not violate the property~N. \end{proof}
+(in~other words, in any open half-plane containing $m_i$, the sum of labels is not less than $m_i + q$), then $m_i \le k+1 - q$. \end{lemma} \begin{proof} If $m_i > k+1 - q$, then in any open half-plane containing $m_i$ the sum of labels is greater than $k+1$.
+Thus, the reducing $m_i := m_i - 1$ does not violate the property~N and the diagram is not minimal. \end{proof}